IOWA REAL ESTATE LICENSE RENEWAL REQUIREMENTS

 Iowa real estate licenses must be renewed prior to December 31st in your licensing year.
 The 2017 renewal cycle will be available starting in mid-November.
 You cannot renew your license before the cycle is open.

-Do you report my continuing education to Iowa Real Estate Commission?
+Does the education provider report my continuing education to Iowa Real Estate Commission?

 The Iowa Real Estate Commission does not require education providers to report continuing education completions.